Israeli settlers attack Palestinian village, wound toddler

 “But it needs to be understood that this is not just random settler violence.
 This is strategic.
 Israel aims to forcibly transfer Palestinians from large parts of the West Bank.”

+Wennesland also expressed deep concern in the virtual briefing at continuing settler-related violence in the West Bank and east Jerusalem and said all perpetrators must be held accountable.

+He also called for a halt to Palestinian attacks toward Israeli population centers using rockets and incendiary devices.

-Associated Press writers Joseph Krauss and Alon Bernstein in Jerusalem contributed to this report.
+Associated Press writers Joseph Krauss and Alon Bernstein in Jerusalem and Edith M. Lederer at the United Nations contributed to this report.